 4. Partial Payments:

 Partial Rent payments may be accepted at the discretion of the TOKA, but such payments do not waive the Participant's obligation to make Rent payments in full and on a timely basis.
-In the event that TOKA agrees to accept a partial Rent payment, a Payback Agreement ("Delinquent Payment Agreement"), approved and executed by TOKA in its sole discretion, shall accompany such payment.
-The TOKA form 'Delinquent Payment Agreement' is attached hereto as Appendix 2.

 5. Payment Grace Period & Delinquent Date: